OperationSpark/high-school-prep/required-accounts.md

 GitHub is a place on the Internet where we can store code!
 It's a cool social coding platform, kind of like Facebook for coders.

 Click on the following link to create a GitHub account.
 Remember, be professional when choosing a username.
-Try to use the same username you used for Google.
+For consistancy, try to use the same username you used for Google.

 https://github.com/join